 When damaged goods are imported their valuation depends on the time at which they were damaged.
 It may be the buyer’s intention to import partially or totally damaged goods, in which case the price paid or payable may be an acceptable basis of value.
-However, if the goods are damaged after agreement of the contract but before entry into free circulation the customs value should take suitable account of the damage (Article 145 of the CCIP refers).
+However, if the goods are damaged after agreement of the contract but before entry into free circulation the customs value should take suitable account of the damage.

 Damaged goods with nil value

-Provided the damaged goods have not been used (other than for initial testing) and are destroyed, re-exported or abandoned within the terms of Article 238.2 of the Code, there is no liability to duty.
+Provided the damaged goods have not been used (other than for initial testing) and are destroyed, re-exported or abandoned, there is no liability to duty.
 For such importations, a repayment claim must be made within 12 months (longer in exceptional cases).
 The normal evidential requirements must be met.